The University of Cincinnati is a top public research university.

 - present your work within and outside the institution

-During the pathway you will encounter experiential learning through the conduct of a specific research project under the direction of a faculty mentor.
+During the experience you will encounter experiential learning through the conduct of a specific research project under the direction of a faculty mentor.
 You will also meet monthly in a journal club and complete several on-line training modules.

 Below are testimonials from current residents involved in research about their experiences: